stackevo/spudreq/draft-trammell-spud-req.md

 provide reliable signaling for the information associated with a tube.
 Signals must be idempotent; all middleboxes and endpoints must gracefully handle receiving duplicate signal information.
-To avoid issues with fragment reassembly, all in-nband SPUD signaling information must fit within a single packet.
+To avoid issues with fragment reassembly, all in-band SPUD signaling information must fit within a single packet.
 Any facilities requiring more than an MTU's worth of data in a single signal should use an out-of-band method which does provide reliability -- this method may be an existing transport or superstrate/SPUD combination, or a